JasonBock/Rocks/docs/Overview.md

 expectations.Verify();
 ```

 In this case, when the getter is used for `GetterAndSetter`, it'll return the default value for a `string`.
-Note that you can also set up callbacks and expected call counts just like you can with methods.
+You can also set up callbacks and expected call counts just like you can with methods.

 The `init` feature was added with C# 9, and `required` properties were added with C# 11.
 Starting with Rocks `7.0.0`, there's a way to set these properties when the mock is created.
 A type called `ConstructorProperties` is created that contains all of the `required` and `init` properties, and an instance of this type can be given as the first argument to the generated `Instance()` methods: